 I got my Bike Friday ready in our seventh floor living room overlooking Chapel Hill and Carrboro NC.

 I loaded the bicycle in the back of our Ford Escape Hybrid and drove south for six hours in the direction of Statesboro GA.
 After three hundred and twenty miles, just past Augusta GA, I parked the car near the center of Millen GA (population 3,100).
-It was early afternoon.
-Would anyone care if I parked our car in the lot of a rural hospital for a few days?
+I had chosen this town almost at random, except that it was thirty miles from Statesboro GA.
+I needed a place to park our car for three days.
+Would anyone care if I parked our car in the lot of a rural hospital?

 The Confederate monument was placed in 1909.
 A plaque on the ground in front of the statue was placed a hundred years later in 2009, seemingly to protect the original statue from modernists who would have it taken down.
 It included the insane statement “And to those men of color who joined ranks in their armies and navy, both free men and those in bonded servitude who fought not to keep their brothers in a state of slavery but to defend from the invader, the only home they had ever known.”

 I was certainly in The South!
 I had a bike ride to do!
 Statesboro GA was thirty miles to the south.
 I started pedaling.
 This was the bike ride I would take over the next three days.

 I had already eaten my peanut butter and jelly sandwich during the car ride so I stopped the bicycle a few blocks away at a Subway, whose sandwiches make nice portable chow.
 Sadly they did not have my usual Subway whole wheat bread.
 Does no one out here eat whole wheat?
 The young guy in front of me in line was wearing cammo.
 I strapped the sandwich on the back of my bicycle.
 Downtown Millen GA was having what looked like a farmer’s market on this Sunday afternoon.